 Finding a safe free VPN is an art in itself.
 You see, a huge chunk of free VPN services might pose a threat or two.
 For example, downloading a free program that you know nothing about can result in the leakage of your personal data.
 In less severe cases, you might simply get bombarded with annoying (or downright dangerous) ads whenever you go online.

 On a more positive note, there are a few trustworthy VPN brands that will keep you anonymous for free.
-Windscribe VPN is one good example, as it generously offers unlimited data and bandwidth.
+AtlasVPN and ProtonVPN are good examples, as they generously offer unlimited bandwidth.
 However, you’ll have to subscribe to a paid version to unlock the full list of countries and most of the special features.

 If all of this technical stuff goes directly over your head, be sure to check out this video.
 It should help you to understand better how a VPN can be helpful in everyday situations.